-- Filter cells by color in Excel
+- Fastest way to count and sum cells by color in Excel

 Suppose you have a table listing your company's orders where the cells in the Delivery column are colored based on their value - "Due in X Days" cells are orange, "Delivered" items are green and "Past Due" orders are red.

 What we want now is automatically count cells by color, i.e. calculate the number of red, green and orange cells in the worksheet.
 As I explained above, there is no straightforward solution to this task.
 But luckily we have very skilled and knowledgeable Excel gurus in our team and one of them has written the faultless code for Excel 2010 and 2013.
 So, move on with the 5 quick steps below and you will know the number and sum of your color cells in a few minutes.

 1. Open your Excel workbook and press Alt+F11 to open Visual Basic Editor (VBE).

 2. Right-click on your workbook name under "Project-VBAProject" in the right hand part of the screen, and then choose Insert > Module from the context menu.

 3. Add the following code to your worksheet: